paddatrapper/CaseTracker/README.md

 CaseTracker consists of two applications - namely the client and the server.
-Most domain logic happens on the client side of the connection with the server focusing on interfacing with the persistence system (currently a MySQL database).
+Most domain logic happens on the client side of the connection with the server focusing on interfacing with the persistence system (a MySQL database).

 Maven is being used to manage the project life cycle.
 This includes compiling, packaging, testing and documentation.
-All maven commands must be run from within the client or server root directories.
+All maven commands can be run from the root of the project or in the client or server directories for specific client or server tests, etc.

-Builing and running can be done through [scripts/project,sh](https://github.com/paddatrapper/CaseTracker/blob/master/scripts/project.sh):
+Running can be done through [scripts/project.sh](https://github.com/paddatrapper/CaseTracker/blob/master/scripts/project.sh):

-    scripts/project.sh -a -r
+    scripts/project.sh -r

 The project documentation can be viewed on the [CaseTracker website](http://kritsit.ddns.net/casetracker).